Colca Canyon: Geography

-Colca-Arequipa 14 plains of Majes, it is known as the Majes River, and then is known as the Camana before reaching the Pacific Ocean at the town of that name.
+Colca-Arequipa 14 plains of Majes, it is known as the Majes River, and then is known as the Camaná before reaching the Pacific Ocean at the town of that name.
 The Majes River was believed by the Incas to flow directly into the Milky Way.
 For this reason, they often put sacrifices and gifts to the gods in the river for it to flow to them.
 Within the province of Caylloma it is known as the "Colca Valley" between Callalli and Pinchollo/Madrigal.
 Down to Huambo it is known as the Colca Canyon.

+The base of the canyon is about 2000 metres above sea level and its rim is about 3000–4000 metres above sea level).
+The headwaters of the valley are higher than 4,000 meters above sea level and are only used for the livestock.
+As the elevation lowers, the ecology changes to an agriculture zone at around 3,000 meters above sea level.
+It is there that the valley then becomes the Colca canyon.
+The canyon stretches 100 km and plunges down 3,400 meters.

 The town of Chivay is located at the midpoint of the Colca valley.
 Above Chivay, at an elevation of 3500 m, agriculture gives way to livestock raising, principally alpacas and llamas, with some sheep and dairy cattle as well.
 Below Chivay the valley presents intensely terraced landscapes, continuing for many kilometers downstream.
 Within the deepening valley downriver, a series of small villages is spread out over the approximately 56 km between Chivay and the village of Cabanaconde.
 The canyon reaches its greatest depth in the region of Huambo, where the river has an elevation of 1066 m.
 In contrast, 24 km to the southeast of Cabanaconde rises the 6288 m high Ampato, a snow-capped extinct volcano.